garrettbland/garrettbland.com/src/site/projects/work-hays.md

 ### Actually Validating the Idea

-The first thing I did was look at the current jobs site, and I found that they had an employee directory.
+The first thing we did was look at the current jobs site, and I found that they had an employee directory.
 A decent amount of businesses had their emails listed.
 The source code was super wonky, so unfortunately I couldn't use any scraping tools.
 I just had to roll up my sleeves and do it manually by copying the emails and contact info into a spreadsheet.

-Next I sent out an email (in multiple waves so it wouldn’t come across as spam) from my personal email account, telling them my idea to create a new jobs site, and asking if they would be interested in posting their jobs to our site as well.
+Next we sent out an email (in multiple waves so it wouldn’t come across as spam) from a personal email account, telling them our idea to create a new jobs site, and asking if they would be interested in posting their jobs to our site as well.

-The next day, I started getting tons of replies saying they would.
+The next day, we started getting tons of replies saying they would.
 I have started countless app ideas and websites in the past, without doing any sort of validation (and just diving right into code), so this was a huge win for me and my confidence.

-A few days later and many yes’s, I received an email from the current organization who ran the former jobs site, saying they would like to actually hand the keys over to us.
+A few days later and many yes’s, we received an email from the current organization who ran the former jobs site, saying they would like to actually hand the keys over to us.
 This was very unexpected, but amazing news.
 My business partner and I worked closely with the organization during the transition, and it was a wonderful experience.

 ### Enough business, get to the tech stuff